- Reference Number: HEY-368/2018

 - Indrawing, bleeding or a rash of the nipple

-- A new pain over a bone which keeps you awake at night and is not relieved by painkillers, especially in the back, ribs or hip.
+- A new pain over a bone which keeps you awake at night and is not relieved by pain relief medication, especially in the back, ribs or hip.

 - Breathlessness or difficulty breathing